wendyverdonk93/docs/content/integrations/hosted/shopify/manual.md

   * [Visa (including Cartes Bancaires & Dankort)](https://www.shopify.com/login?redirect=%2Fadmin%2Fauthorize_gateway%2F1030328)

 2. Now log into your backend and navigate to _Settings > Payment providers > Alternative payments_
-3. Find and click on the payment method you just have added.
+3. Find and click on the payment method you have just added.
 4. Fill in your Site ID and Site Secure Code.
-Information on where to find your Account ID, Site ID, Site code can be found on our [API key page](/tools/multisafepay-control/get-your-api-key)
+Information on where to find your Site ID, Site code can be found on our [API key page](/tools/multisafepay-control/get-your-api-key)
 5. Now you can activate the payment method.

 ### Note